 Flexibility is important because it encourages employees to work in the way that they prefer.
 This can often lead to a much more productive and effective business because your employees are more comfortable with their work environment.
 It also shows that you trust your employees to make the best decisions for your business.
 If you’re able to place your trust in your team members and give them the option to be flexible, it can garner a lot more respect for you as a leader and will establish a flexible company culture that encourages staff to improve on the foundation that you’ve set.

 One example of flexibility is offering your staff the option to work how they see fit.
 For instance, if you encourage your team to solve a task in a specific way but one member of the team has a suggestion, then it’s worth listening to them and allowing them to explain their ideas.
 If they believe it’s a more efficient option, then it’s good to offer them the flexibility to try new things.
-Even if the idea fails, it may produce valuable insights and data that can help optimise processes in the future.
+Even if the idea fails, it may produce valuable insights and data that can help optimize processes in the future.

 Communication is the foundation of good people management skills.
 It enables a lot of positive benefits such as great teamwork, effective problem-solving skills, and also transparency that creates a sense of trust and community within the workplace.
 Communication can also help your staff feel like their opinions matter.
 By giving your team a louder voice, it encourages them to communicate their ideas and concerns with senior members of staff.